What is Indirect Spend Analysis?

 By conducting an indirect spend analysis you must isolate all spend data before consolidating that data into a single database.
 Once you have consolidated this data you can begin looking for areas where overspending is occurring, but as explained below, it pays to analyze your data from a holistic perspective.
 In other words, leave no stone unturned while conducting your review.

-To this end, spend analysis software such as those provided by ProcurePort can assist you greatly in cleaning up your business expenditures.
+To this end, spend analysis software such as those provided by ProcurePort can assist you in cleaning up your business expenditure.

 German carmakers BMW and Daimler reportedly suffer an indirect spend of over €15 billion per year, which is by no means a trivial number.
 When it comes to conducting indirect spend analysis, it can be often too easy to focus on the most visible parts of the business without considering the major opportunities that exist in mere “nuisance” segments of your business.

-For example, according to Spend Matters’ study “Fix the Tail to Propel Procurement: Attacking the Tail Spend Problem in B2B” procurement professionals spend the majority of their time focusing on the 80 to 90 percent of suppliers which represent less than 5 to 1 percent of spend and business value.
+For example, according to Spend Matters’ study “Fix the Tail to Propel Procurement: Attacking the Tail Spend Problem in B2B” procurement professionals spend most of their time focusing on the 80 to 90 percent of suppliers which represent less than 5 to 1 percent of spend and business value.

-However, the Pareto Principle entails that 20 percent of your customers should be providing 80 percent of your revenue.
+However, the Pareto Principle states that 20 percent of your customers should be providing 80 percent of your revenue.
 Very few companies comprehend the risk to their business that bloating their supply chain can have on their business.
-Likewise, very few companies use their data to cull the number of suppliers, even though there are a number of apparent benefits in doing so.
+Likewise, very few companies use their data to cull the number of suppliers, even though there are several apparent benefits in doing so.